 UL Drama Society is a diverse group of students with one crucial common interest; we all love theatre in one way, shape or form!
 Maybe you are a veteran stage school student.
 Or maybe you’ve never been within 20 feet of a stage and want to give it a go.
 Here at Drama Soc, EVERYONE is welcome – no exceptions!
 Performing is of course a huge part of Drama Soc – each year we run a number of productions, ranging from comedy to drama, with the odd musical thrown in for good measure!
 But if you’re not one for the limelight, fear not!
 We encourage members to cultivate their own unique talents and explore all aspects of theatre.
 Be it directing, script writing, set design, stage management or costumes and cosmetics...
 We embrace it all!
 We run weekly Wednesday workshops based on performing aspects such as stage confidence, character development and improvisation.
 These workshops are split between society members and outside experts who work professionally in theatre, which greatly improves the skills of our members.
 Every second Tuesday we offer technical workshops based on backstage elements such as prop design and lighting.
 Our writers group also meets on Tuesdays, where members develop scripts that could one day be brought to life on stage by our society!
 It truly is a dynamic society with something for everyone.
 Trips and events are a key aspect of Drama Soc.
 Be it fund-raising quiz nights, Drama Awards Night (Our answer to the Academy Awards!) or the very popular annual Drama Soc Sleepover, we are kept occupied!
 And it has to be said – Our wrap parties are pretty legendary.
 Drama Soc go on regular theatre trips, supporting local talent in venues such as the Bell Table and the Lime Tree Theatre.
 In the last year we have spread our wings further afield – to the cosmopolitan city of London, none the less!!
 Drama members had the chance to experience the mesmerizing West End stage – a bucket list feature for any lover of theatre.
 Over time we’ve worked hard to build up our society to improve the experience of our members.
 UL Drama Soc is more than just a society – it is a family.
 When you look back on your time with us, you may not remember the lines you spent hours learning – But you won’t forget the memories you made with life-long friends.

 We will be coming together on a regular basis to brainstorm new, engaging campaigns to promote positive environmental practices and make students aware of the current challenges we face.
 UL recently received the Green Campus award and we feel there is no better time to help the college promote best practice than now.
 The society will be set up to create exciting campaigns across campus and is not to designed to act as a medium to shove our views onto passing students.
-We would love for you to join UL's newest society.
+Join us, have fun, find new friends, and make a difference!

 We're an obsessive generation, and we at Fan Forum celebrate that obsession!
 We're all fans.
 Fans of a specific Netflix series, superhero, movie trilogy...
 Are you a movie fanatic who rushes there every week?
 Or maybe you save the cinema for just the big midnight release trips!
 Have you followed the trail of Uruk-hai taking the hobbits to Isengard?
 Do you know which colour you'd want your lightsaber to be?
 Are you still awaiting your Hogwarts letter?
 Or maybe you claim the Iron Throne?
 Whatever your passion, it's doubtlessly shared by members of this society!
 The Fan Forum society meet every Thursday in Red Raisins to celebrate and talk about everything nerd culture from movies, TV shows and comic books.
 Our weekly conversations span across many different topics - Game of Thrones, The Flash, Harry Potter, Star Wars, Pokémon, Doctor Who, and so much more!
 In Fan Forum you will be immersed in Sci-Fi, Fantasy, Fiction, Pop Culture and more every Thursday.
 We also do regular events.
 We strive to have regular cinema trips on Wednesdays; we do frequent table-quizzes ranging from topics such as the Marvel Cinematic Universe to Harry Potter; we organise midnight-release trips for big releases (such as Fantastic Beasts and Rogue One!), and we even have our own Quidditch Team!
 Check us out on Facebook or email us at: firstname.lastname@example.org If you are interested in joining the society, you can either email us or message a member of the committee on Facebook - where a list of committee members is provided.
 Our Facebook group is linked above, simply request membership.

-UL Feminist Society is a new society founded last year to raise awareness of issues related to gender equality.
-We hold weekly meetings where we chat about topics such as consent, gender identity, body positivity and slut shaming.
+UL Feminist Society is a new society founded to raise awareness of issues related to gender equality.
+We hold weekly meetings where we chat about intersectional feminist issues and organise trips and events.
 We welcome people of all gender identities to join.
-Our first year as a society was a busy one!
-We held two big events - Forgotten Women in History to celebrate International Women's Day and Women in Politics where we invited speakers from different Irish political parties to speak about their experience as women involved in politics.
+Last year we raised money for Adapt, Rape Crisis Midwest, and ARC, a workshop with artist Olivia Furey and hosted a talk about Irish Islamaphobia from Dr. James Carr.
+We also held a large protest on the Living Bridge for the national Strike4Repeal movement.
+Just to name a few!
 Our weekly meetings are on Tuesdays at 7 and we go to Scholars afterwards for pints and/or coffee, we look forward to seeing you there!

 Love movies?
 Here at Filmmaking Society we're creating a community of people to work together and learn the mysteries of effects and techniques that go into the movies we all know and love.
 We will learn about and put into practice: Storytelling: Script writing Story Structure, character development, dialogue Storyboards Shotlists Directing: Responsibilities Casting actors Directing actors Telling your story Film Genres Fiction vs Documentary Film settings (War, Western, Space Opera, etc.) Film themes/topics (science fiction, crime, etc.) Film moods (comedy, horror, romance, tearjerker, etc. Cinematography: History of the camera Lighting Shot composition Lenses Audio: On-set audio ADR and Foley Scores and Soundtracks Post Production: Editing - video and sound File types Color correcting and color grading Basics of visual effects/CGI Cameras and other technical equipment: Camera types Film vs digital Camera functionalities Exposure: Aperture/ISO/Shutter speed etc. Lenses Microphones Audio recorders Activities will include: Film Challenges: Everyone will be divided into groups and assigned to make a short film.
 Examples: Recreate a movie scene Make a fake ad Write and shoot from scratch a short film based on a given prop, character name and a line of dialogue.
 Movie discussions and movie screenings Analysing the films: effects and techniques used, story etc. Trips to cinema and film festivals, pizza parties and overnight lock-ins in the Students Union.